dr-guangtou/daily_astroph/astroph-1811.md

 #### [The AGN Ionization Cones of NGC 5728 : II - Kinematics](https://arxiv.org/abs/1810.04513)
+    * Kinematics derived from near-IR and optical data from the SINFONI and MUSE IFUs on the VLT reveal AGN-driven outflows powered by a super-massive black hole
+    * The symmetric bicone outflows show rapid acceleration to ±250 km s−1
+    * Over the AGN active lifetime of ∼10^7 years, 1.6 × 108 M⊙ of gas can become gravitationally unbound from the galaxy, a large proportion of the gas mass available for star formation in the nuclear region.

 #### [Constraining the three-dimensional orbits of galaxies under ram pressure stripping with convolutional neural networks](https://arxiv.org/abs/1810.04553)
+    - **Interesting**
+    * For a given density of intracluster medium (ICM) and a given velocity of a disk galaxy, RPS can be controlled by two angles (θ and φ) that define the angular relationship between the direction vector of the galaxy’s three-dimensional (3D) motion within its host cluster and the galaxy’s spin vector
+    * We first train a CNN by using ∼ 105 synthesized images of gaseous distributions of the galaxies from numerous RPS models with different θ and φ.
+    * This result suggests that if the ICM is in hydrostatic equilibrium (thus not moving), the 3D orbit of a disk galaxy within its host cluster can be constrained by the spatial distribution of the gas being stripped by RPS.

 #### [Low Surface Brightness Galaxy catalogue selected from the alpha.40-SDSS DR7 Survey and Tully-Fisher relation](https://arxiv.org/abs/1810.04569)